Warbo/chriswarbo-net/projects/ivory/geometric_algebra.md

 sum-of-products, but we will also write their units in alphabetical order, negating when a swap is needed.

-### Reducing To Canonical Form ###
+### Reducing To Normal Form ###

-Our GA implementation relies on the canonical form mentioned above, with a few extra conditions arising from our encoding as Racket values.
-We convert `geometric` numbers into this form using a `canonical` function, which uses pattern-matching to rearrange various non-canonical structures; and recurses until the standard sum-of-products form is reached.
+Our GA implementation relies on the normal form mentioned above, with a few extra conditions arising from our encoding as Racket values.
+We convert `geometric` numbers into this form using a `normalise` function, which uses pattern-matching to rearrange various non-normal structures; and recurses until the standard sum-of-products form is reached.

 ```{pipe="./hide"}